 Only a few short years ago Santa Lucia Falls didn’t have a fancy website or even a Facebook page or electricity!
 Uvita is a small town where everyone knows Enrique, who gives private hiking tours of the property where he grew up and that he now manages for an American owner.
 He and his brother hacked out the hiking trails by hand with machetes and shovels.
 He speaks great English and has lots of stories to tell.

 You’ll pass families of howler monkeys along the way and we were lucky to see a sloth.
-His sister in law served coffee and home-made doughnuts before the hike and an organic lunch of chicken, beans, rice, yucca and salad afterwards.
+His sister-in-law served coffee and home-made doughnuts before the hike and an organic lunch of chicken, beans, rice, yucca and salad afterwards.
 As you scramble up and down the hills to each waterfall, Enrique will say, “The best is still ahead!”
 The 3 to 4 hour hike ends with a swim in a natural rock pool under a cascading waterfall.
 I was the first person to review the hike on Trip Advisor!
 So I’ll take just a tiny bit of credit for putting this “agro-eco-tourismic” project on the map.
 But the prices have gone up a bit since 2014: so check here and book your tour of Santa Lucia Falls.
 You absolutely need 4-wheel drive to get to the starting point of the hike.

-What you don’t see in the video is the charming stream that winds through the nearby forest, where you can explore while taking dips in the rocky pools.
+Just a short walk down the hill from the casita is a charming stream that winds through the nearby forest, where you can explore while taking dips in the rocky pools.
 My husband enjoyed the casa’s outdoor shower so much that he installed one in our California backyard!
 Kids should be able to swim, as the pool is not fenced.
 We stocked up on groceries in town and then climbed the rocky road back up to the well-equipped kitchen to cook and enjoy happy hour before dinner.
 But if you don’t mind the hair-raising drive up and down the hill, there are some good options for dining out.

 Pizzeria La Fogata The wood-fired oven here is used for roasting chickens and the pizza is cooked in a standard pizza oven, but the combination of fresh local ingredients and creamy queso made this a good stop.
 Chicken pesto pizza with crushed macadamia nuts?
 Yes, please!
 They speak English here but you’ll get a bigger smile from the waitress when you speak Spanish.

 PorQueNo?
 A short distance along the coast in Dominical, this pretty beachfront restaurant is a part of a small hotel.
 Since the time of my visit, it has been renamed Costa Paraiso: outstanding views, good food, reasonable prices and friendly service.
 We found it on our last day in Uvita and enjoyed the breakfast, wishing we had also discovered it for dinner.
 It’s also one of the many hotel options in the area.